 Tama Star Maple kit review

 Tama's erstwhile flagship Starclassic has been around for 20 years, so you might say the Star series is overdue.
 Tama has restricted the Star options to two major wood types - bubinga and maple.
-Maple of course is a traditional North American staple and it's that kit we're looking at here.
+Maple of course is a traditional North American staple and it's that drum set we're looking at here.

 Having learned much during the Starclassic years, Tama reveals that the primary goal with the Star was to re- examine every detail "to enhance shell resonance".
 This has led to some interesting solutions and surprising retro features, as we shall see.